Guitar chords

 Sharps (#) and flats (b)

 One thing to be familiar with is the sharps (#) and the flats (b).
 If you see a chord like C#, it's spelled "C sharp".
 And if you see a chord like Db, it's spelled "D flat".
 The next thing you should know is that C# and Db is exactly the same thing.
-They are written differently because the changing of keys.
+They are written differently because of the changing of keys.

 Start playing chords

-In case you have just begun playing guitar, learning some chords is a very good way to start.
+If you have just begun playing guitar, learning some chords is a very good way to start.
 Try to memorize a few and then practice on switching between them.

 1st step: Play one chord

 Before you begin to move from one to chord to another, just stay on one chord and try some different strumming patterns.
-A strumming pattern usually consist of a mix of down- and upstrokes.
+A strumming pattern usually consists of a mix of down- and upstrokes.
 The combinations of down- and upstrokes together with pauses and emphasizing some strokes creates a rhythm.
-If you don't play anything that sound rhythmically satisfactory, it won’t sound good regardless how many chords you move around with.
+If you don't play anything that sounds rhythmically satisfactory, it won’t sound good regardless of how many chords you move around with.
 So, first of all, choose an easy chord and try to create some strumming sequences.

 1) down - down - up - down - up